 We recommend that institutions review the conditions upon which our grants are made to ensure funds are awarded properly.
-Conditions statements are available here for educational institutions and here for elderly care institutions.
+Conditions statements are available here for educational institutions and here for senior care institutions.

 For all institutions, the Foundation values transparency and good stewardship.
 Institutions that fail to meet our eligibility and reporting requirements may see their funding decrease or may not receive further support.
 We also follow closely any institutions that are placed on SACS warning or probation.

-If you do not know your institution’s primary contact or the correct username, you may email Emily Patteson (email@example.com) for help.
+If you do not know your institution’s primary contact or the correct username, you may email Carrie Conway (email@example.com) for help.

-Once you have logged in with the credentials of the primary contact, you must click the Requirements tab to see grant acceptance letters, scholarship reports, statistical reports or elderly care reports assigned to your institution.
-Typically, these requirements will be available in the grantee portal in June of each year.
+Once you have logged in with the credentials of the primary contact, you must click the Requirements tab to see grant acceptance letters, scholarship reports, statistical reports or senior care reports assigned to your institution.
+Typically, these requirements will be available in the grant portal in June of each year.